 The μPROM, constructed of SEU-immune, FPGA-configuration non-volatile cells, is readable at run time and writable during device programming.
 It provides users with SEU-immune parameters, constants, IDs, and parametric or initialization data.
 The sNVM is accessible through system service calls.
 Data written to the sNVM can be protected by the PUF.
-The sNVM is readable and writable by the designer's application during runtime and is an ideal storage location for user keys and user secure boot code for the microprocessor subsystem.
+The sNVM is readable and writable by the designer's application during runtime and is an ideal storage location for the boot code for soft processors and user keys.